davidtorosyan/ti-js/CONTRIBUTING.md

 For example, the `For(` token is 4 bytes in ASCII, but only a single byte in TI-BASIC encoding.

 To keep things simple, this library only deals with ASCII.
-This means characters like `θ` are represented as `&theta`.
-In some cases this means code that would ambiguously convert to TI-BASIC (for example, is `->` an arrow or a minus sign followed by a greater than sign?).
+This means characters like `θ` are represented as `&{theta}`.
+However, some strings will automatically be converted (for example, `->` will always be interpreted as `&{->}`.)
+There is not yet a way to opt out.

 See the [encoding](./encoding/) subproject for creating a more strict character mapping.